-= % of period employee has been in attendance during monitoring period.

-14.3 An absence management meeting will be held with an employee to:

-- discuss their absence record, - explore the reasons for absence, - identify areas for employer support (e.g. Occupational Health), - ensure the employee is taking all reasonable steps to maintain personal health and well-being, - review/update any risk assessment of their tasks/activities, - outline attendance expectations, setting targets for improvement where appropriate, - clarify what further action may be taken if attendance expectations are not met, - identify any adjustments required under the Equality Act 2010.

-14.4 The employee should be given five working days' notice of the meeting in writing.
-The employee is entitled to be accompanied by a companion (a Trade Union representative or work colleague), provided that this does not significantly delay the meeting from taking place.

-14.5 The agenda of the meeting must be clearly communicated to the employee at least three working days in advance of the meeting.
-The employee should be allowed the opportunity to add to the agenda.

-14.6 It is important that at this stage, the employee is made aware of the potential consequences for little or no improvement in their attendance.
-The consequences at review meetings could be a first written warning, followed by a final written warning and then dismissal with notice if

-14.7 A record of the meeting should be kept with any outcomes detailed in writing and a copy given to the employee.

-14.8 A further meeting should be scheduled to review progress (see 16 below).
+- = % of period employee has been in attendance during monitoring period. - 14.3 An absence management meeting will be held with an employee to: - discuss their absence record, - explore the reasons for absence, - identify areas for employer support (e.g. Occupational Health), - ensure the employee is taking all reasonable steps to maintain personal health and well-being. - review/update any risk assessment of their tasks/activities, - outline attendance expectations, setting targets for improvement where appropriate, - clarify what further action may be taken if attendance expectations are not met, - identify any adjustments required under the Equality Act 2010. - 14.4 The employee should be given five working days' notice of the meeting in writing.
+The employee is entitled to be accompanied by a companion (a Trade Union representative or work colleague), provided that this does not significantly delay the meeting from taking place. - 14.5 The agenda of the meeting must be clearly communicated to the employee at least three working days in advance of the meeting.
+The employee should be allowed the opportunity to add to the agenda. - 14.6 It is important that at this stage, the employee is made aware of the potential consequences for little or no improvement in their attendance.
+The consequences at review meetings could be a first written warning, followed by a final written warning and then dismissal with notice if subsequent periods of monitoring against attendance expectations does not result in sufficient improvement (see 14.8 below). - 14.7 A record of the meeting should be kept with any outcomes detailed in writing and a copy given to the employee. - 14.8 A further meeting should be scheduled to review progress (see 16 below).
 This should usually take place within 4-8 weeks however, the timescales should be relevant to the actions agreed.